akaashhazarika/tensorflow_module/README.md

 Python package to load Google Ad's API request directly into Tensorflow.
 It supports two functionalities:
 1. Download all of the API requests into a CSV.
 Use the the CSV to load data into tensorflow.
-2. Support data load in tensorflow in a streaming manner.
+2. Support data input in a streaming manner.
 Uses generators to achieve this.